 On this auspicious day in the history of the Zululand Rhino Reserve Foundation now renamed the Zululand Conservation Trust, I as a founder trustee of the ‘foundation’ found myself pondering thoughts of

 The reasons for changing the name

 And probably most importantly – Where to now.

 and possibly for my own and my fellow trustees I felt the need to put pen to paper and in the process I hope that this may be of interest to any who may read it.

 For some time before 2011 a number of concerned directors and shareholders of the then Zululand Rhino Reserve and now renamed the Manyoni Private Game Reserve, realised that we could not continue to run a pristine reserve where the security costs were increasing exponentially, primarily due to the rhino poaching threat,

 Where we were trying to introduce other endangered species such as wild dog, cheetah as well as preserve and protect the less dramatic but equally important species such as vultures, oxpeckers and the like,

-Where impoverished communities were looking in from the other side of a fence and seeing bush meat, affluence and visitors but with very little opportunity back to the community
+Where impoverished communities were looking in from the other side of a fence and seeing bush meat, affluence and visitors but with very little reward, benefit or opportunity flowing back to the community

 And so the decision was made to create a foundation which would assist shareholders in preserving endangered spaces for endangered species whilst at the same time cooperating with our neighbours to assist with projects that they wanted to implement but did not have the resources or finances – and so in 2011 the Zululand Rhino Reserve Foundation was created.